Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 1. You have an obligation to report any injuries, your name, address, as well as driver’s license number and vehicle registration number to the local law enforcement agency or State police as soon as possible.
 If someone in another vehicle is injured, you should offer your assistance and try to help them get to the doctor or a hospital if it is necessary.

 2. If you’ve also sustained an injury, report the incident to the police as soon as you can.
-You should provide the same information, including your driver’s license number and vehicle registration number, your name, address, and information regarding the other vehicle and its occupants.
+You should provide the same information, including your driver’s license number and vehicle registration number, name, address, and information regarding the other vehicle and its occupants.

 3. If you’ve hit a parked, unattended vehicle or property, you have to make a reasonable effort to find the owner.
 If you are not successful in that search, you have to leave a note containing your contact information and report it to the police within 24 hours.